material-components/material-components-ios/components/List/README.md

 ### `MDCBaseCell`

-The `MDCBaseCell` is a list item at its simplest--a `UICollectionViewCell` subclass with ripple and elevation.
+The `MDCBaseCell` is a list item in its simplest form, a `UICollectionViewCell` subclass with ripple and elevation.
 The `MDCBaseCell` provides a starting point to build anything demonstrated in the extensive [design guidelines](https://material.io/go/design-lists).
 To build a list using `MDCBaseCell` simply treat it like you would any other `UICollectionViewCell`.

 ![Animation showing a list of MDCBaseCell views with Ripple effects](docs/assets/list_base_cell_animated.gif)